Having more fun than a human being should be allowed to have the telephone number 800-282-2882, the email address El Rushbo and EIBnet.us.

 You were going to hear this guy brag and admit how he hires and pays people to show up and disrupt Trump rallies.

-And you're going to hear him say who hired him to do this.
+And you're going to hear him say, who hired him to do this?

-They pulled us a sting on these guys.
+They pulled a sting on these guys.

 They walked in, they convinced them that they were legitimate news organizations seeking to do a profile on the great work that the group did.